Supplements and Phenelzine.

 Phenelzine, sold under the brand name Nardil, is a monoamine oxidase inhibitor (MAOI): it irreversibly inhibits MAO-A and MAO-B, with strict dietary and drug interaction rules.

-Below are the 2 documented pairs we have explicitly assessed against Phenelzine in the Distil database: 2 red.
-The pairs cluster around 1 mechanism: Additive serotonergic activity.
+Below are the 8 documented pairs we have explicitly assessed against Phenelzine in the Distil database: 7 red and 1 amber.
+The pairs cluster around 2 mechanisms: MAOI pressor (blood-pressure surge) and Additive serotonergic activity.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions